 Certainly not.
 We have designed our product from the ground up with both your HR department and Payroll department in mind.
 We take care of every single part of the administration, starting with employee education, employee registration process, the vetting around applications right through to the distribution of school fees.
-All that is left for you as employer to do is a simple payroll adjustment and a single third-party payment.
+The only task required by the employer is a simple payroll adjustment and a single third-party payment.

 We have a full-service support desk including digital support as well as a fully-fledged call center which employees can contact with queries.

 SmartFunder is administered on a monthly basis, making it easy to reconcile the payments we make.
 If an employee is on the payroll file provided by SmartFunder, but is no longer employed at the company, no deduction will be made and subsequently no payment to the school for this specific employee.
 The individual would now be responsible for making the payments, as they did before they made use of SmartFunder.